Plumsail/actions/source/flow/how-tos/sharepoint/create-list-library-pnp.rst

 ---------------------------------------------------------

 .. note::
-  Our action supports a PnP template schema of February 2020 or older.
+  Our action supports the PnP template schema :code:`V202002` (or earlier).

 This approach is useful for creation of simple lists or document libraries without custom content types, site columns, etc. Below you can see example of a template for simple employees list: